The Gold Scales Site Portal

 Yet, if you do not want to submit to elements that may bring on neuroses, try to sort out what kind of rescuing you can profit from.
 Do you want self-help?
 Yogananda's teachings are not ideal for it.
 Do you want submission and dependency and perhaps retrogression?
 Why not try to improve, rather than conform to unsound cultishness?

-Satyananda's branch of kriya yoga grants you freedom, albeit it may influence your lifestyle and thinking too.
-There are few or no dictates, but there are rules and regulations for those who do kriya, rules and regulations for the yogi-fit life-style.
+Satyananda's branch of kriya yoga allows for book-reader freedom.
+There are few or no dictates for doing kriya "faithfully" and so on.
+However, there are traditional rules and regulations for the yogi-fit life-style.

 There is a difference between kriya and kriya in the SRF tradition too.
 Yogananda simplified parts, altered parts, and SRF does not teach exactly the same kriya now as it did back in 1933.
 Moreover, different disciples of Yogananda were allowed to teach kriya too, and some of their instructions differ.